Dating – Just getting to know each other but you know you have other options as well

 2. Give your partner some space

-One should respect their partner’s personal space.
+One of the most important rules of exclusive dating is to respect your partner’s personal space.
 They’ve just let you into their life, don’t push them away by asking too many questions.
 Give them the space they need and they will eventually let you in when they are comfortable enough to share a larger part of their life with you.
 Don’t become clingy and needy.

 3. Stop exploring dating sites